You are here:

 Viewing

-The View screen consists of a menu bar, and two text viewing frames.
-The bottom left frame shows the Table of Contents for the legislation.
-The bottom right frame shows the full text of the legislation.
+The View screen consists of a menu bar, and two text viewing frames beneath it.
+The left frame shows the Table of Contents for the legislation.
+The right frame shows the text of the legislation.

 Table Of Contents